SnehilRajeev96/Financial_Evaluation/README.md

 Step 4: A final weighted score is computed and mapped to a revenue multiple Step 5: Output is served as a structured JSON — ready for dashboard visualization

-7.CoordinatorAgent
-Serves as the central orchestrator that sequentially activates all specialized agents—Financial, Market Intelligence, Innovation/IP, ESG & Compliance, and USPs/Competitive Edge.

 Key functions: